 The Wichita-Wilbarger 911 District is a special-purpose government district, created under Section 772 of the Texas Health and Safety Code, that provides 911 service in Wichita and Wilbarger counties.
 The District is an independent government agency under the control of a local board of governors.
 The District was formed in Wichita County in 1986, after approval by Wichita County voters.
 On January 1, 1987, the District was expanded to include Wilbarger County.
 The District maintains 11 call-taking positions at the Wichita Falls Police Department Training Center, one position each at the police department headquarters of Burkburnett, Iowa Park, Electra and Vernon, one position at Sheppard Air Force Base, and two positions at the local offices of American Medical Response, an ambulance service.
 Pursuant to the District’s governing legislation, this system is funded by 911 fees assessed on landline and wireless telephone connections.

 The District’s board of governors consists of two representatives from Wichita County, one representative from Wilbarger County, two representatives from municipal governments, and one representative for the volunteer fire departments.
-The members of the current board of governors are Pat Norriss and Wichita County Commissioner Jeff Watts representing Wichita County, Kent Smead representing Wilbarger County, Dana Ross and Wichita Falls Mayor Glenn Barham representing the municipalities, and Chairman Greg Lynn, Chief of the Electra Volunteer Fire Department, representing the volunteer fire departments.
+The members of the current board of governors are Pat Norriss and chairman of the board and Wichita County Commissioner Jeff Watts representing Wichita County, Kent Smead representing Wilbarger County, Dana Ross and Glenn Barham representing the municipalities, and Jared Burchett, representing the volunteer fire departments.

 The District provides two important services: providing a reliable and technologically up-to-date 911 system, and maintaining an extensive geographic database of the two-county area.
 In November of 2014, the District upgraded its system with the latest digital 911 technology.
 911 calls in the District area are routed through a 911 server that places the call in the hands of the appropriate responding agency.
 Each call-taker is equipped with a desktop computer that handles the call, displays caller information, and plots the location of the caller on a map of the two county area.
 To provide accurate locations of 911 callers, the District has mapped every public and private road in both Wichita and Wilbarger counties with GPS equipment, and has mapped the location of every address in the unincorporated areas of the two counties.
 Because of our role in mapping addresses, the District is also responsible for assigning addresses to new construction in the unincorporated areas of Wichita and Wilbarger counties.
 The map created with this data is integrated into the call-taking positions, and the 911 dispatcher can use it to pinpoint the precise location of a 911 caller.
 Our mapping and addressing efforts are fundamental to providing an accurate location of a caller to the dispatcher, and locating callers is a key element of enhanced 911 service.